hassanmubiru/CeloSwift/CeloSwiftApp/WALLETCONNECT_SETUP.md

-# WalletConnect v2 Setup Guide
+# WalletConnect Setup Guide

-This guide will help you set up WalletConnect v2 for real mobile MetaMask connections in CeloSwift.
+This guide will help you set up wallet connections for CeloSwift.
+Currently, the app supports real MetaMask connections on web browsers, with mobile WalletConnect integration in development.

 ## 1. Get Your WalletConnect Project ID